- Admire the Great Zimbabwe Ruins built by the Shona people

 Choose your itinerary

 From the earliest times to the present, Zimbabwe has boasted a rich cultural heritage, archaeological treasures and friendly people.
-With an extensive system of National Parks, Zimbabwe offers an incredible mix of wildlife, impressive landscapes and not to forget the magnificent Victoria Falls.
-Game viewing enthusiasts can get close to nature on game drives, walking safaris or even safari by houseboat.
+With an extensive network of national parks, Zimbabwe offers an abundantly rich mix of wildlife, impressive landscapes, and famously, the magnificent Victoria Falls.
+Game viewing enthusiasts can get close to nature on game drives, walking safaris or even on a water-based safari by houseboat.
 For the adventurous spirit, enjoy zip-lining, white-water rafting or even bungee jumping.

-- Landlocked and bound by mighty rivers and mountains, most of Landlocked and bound by mighty rivers and mountains, most of Zimbabwe is a high rolling plateau, known as the Highveld.
-Each side of this central ridge forms the country's watershed where streams flow southeast to the Limpopo and Sabi Rivers and northwest to the Zambezi.
+- Landlocked and bound by mighty rivers and mountains, most of Zimbabwe is a high rolling plateau known as the Highveld.
+Each side of this central ridge forms the country's watershed, where streams flow southeast to the Limpopo and Sabi Rivers and northwest to the Zambezi.

 - Zimbabwe has a moderate climate with rain from November to May.
 Days are often sunny with dramatic late afternoon thunderstorms.
 September to October is the most popular time for wildlife viewing.

 Zimbabwe is a land of dramatic contrasts known for its breath-taking landscapes and abundant wildlife.
 From the ethereal beauty of Hwange to the iconic Victoria Falls, Zimbabwe has so much to offer its visitors.
-With world-class national parks, experience incredible wildlife encounters on safari from spotting big cats to vast herds of elephant roaming the plains.
-Beyond a safari and Victoria Falls, Zimbabwe has a rich cultural history to explore from the ruins of Great Zimbabwe to uncovering ancient rock art in Matobo Hills.
+With world-class national parks, experience incredible wildlife encounters on safari, from spotting big cats to vast herds of elephant roaming the plains.
+Beyond a safari and Victoria Falls, Zimbabwe has a rich cultural history to explore, such as the ruins of Great Zimbabwe to uncovering ancient rock art in Matobo Hills.

-Our team are always on the lookout for the best experiences Zimbabwe has to offer, here are a few our favourites:
+Our team are always on the lookout for the best experiences Zimbabwe has to offer, and here are a few of our favourites: